Drive storage and free space

 mail apps so stuffed with old email - including unemptied trash and

 spam - that messages number in the tens of thousands.
-Nobody has time
+(Current record

 to sort thru all that.
-Get rid of it!
-Clear out that inbox, empty the
+Clear out that inbox, delete all that spam, and empty the

 like, you can collect and export old emails from Mail to a TextEdit

-file, including email photos, graphics and live links.
-Here's how:
+rich text file, which includes all photos, graphics and live links.

 First, select the messages you wish to save; the idea is to get them